Summary

 }

-With the returned datatype, you can get the start and end dates and times for the segment, when it's set to be deleted, and other related data.
-The table below lists the parameters you can request:
+For the results, you can get the start and end dates and times for the segment, when it's set to be deleted, and other related data.
+The table below lists what you can request:

 ParameterTypeRequiredDefaultStabilityDescription